anthonycoffey/React-Native-App/memory-bank/activeContext.md

     - This modal requires the user to type "delete" to confirm the action.
     - Replaced the standard `Alert.alert` with the new custom modal in `app/dashboard/account/index.tsx`.
     - The user is now logged out and redirected to the login screen after a 1-second delay for a smoother user experience.
+- **Refactored `app/dashboard/index.tsx` for Improved Layout and Production Readiness:**
+  - Created a dedicated `JobsFilter.tsx` component in `components/dashboard/` to encapsulate the filtering and sorting dropdowns.
+  - Moved all related state, styles, and logic for the filters into the new `JobsFilter` component, making it self-contained and reusable.
+  - Corrected TypeScript prop types in `JobsFilter.tsx` to use `Dispatch<SetStateAction<string>>` for state setters.
+  - Simplified the `JobsScreen` (`app/dashboard/index.tsx`) by removing the filter-specific logic and replacing it with the new `JobsFilter` component.
+  - Streamlined the layout and removed redundant styling from `JobsScreen`, resulting in cleaner, more maintainable code.

 ## Next Steps